-The Foundation course provides core training that enables doctors and physiotherapists to examine, diagnose and treat the common musculoskeletal disorders accurately thereby enhancing patient care and service delivery.
+The Foundation course provides core training that enables doctors, allied health professionals and nurses to examine, diagnose and treat the common musculoskeletal disorders accurately thereby enhancing patient care and service delivery.

 As well as being really useful clinically, the units provide the starting point for an academic pathway that will help to further develop clinician skills and knowledge.

 The Foundation course will benefit clinicians working with musculoskeletal patients in all settings including hospital out-patients, sport, general practice, orthopaedics or private practice.

 KEY REQUIREMENTS TO QUALIFY FOR THE DIPLOMA IN MUSCULOSKELETAL MEDICINE